Suggestion on how to help your server in a restaurant be sure you don't get something you shouldn't have

 hay fever is caused by much smaller finer grains of pollen.

 a bee may pick up some by accident, but not enough to induce any form of tolerance therapy.

-it also does not increase in small amounts the… read more
+it also does not increase in small amounts the pollen exposure for… read more

 It can be difficult to always remember to check the ingredients on everything you interact with 100% of the time.
 What do you look for on the product that might indicate changes to the product even before you get to the ingredient list?